 Read the Amgen Science story on this exciting technology at AmgenScience.com:

 Amgen Research Munich GmbH (formerly Micromet GmbH) is located in Munich, Germany.
-It has been part of Amgen since March 2012 and is Amgen’s largest Research and Development site outside of the U.S. The site has about 200 staff who focus on the development of the "Bispecific Tcell Engager" (BiTE®) antibody constructs, with a specialization in the development of innovative cancer therapies.
+It has been part of Amgen since March 2012 and is Amgen’s largest Research and Development site outside of the U.S. The site has about 200 staff who focus on the development of the "Bispecific Tcell Engager" (BiTE®) molecules, with a specialization in the development of innovative cancer therapies.

 Our Munich-based scientists are involved in many aspects of the work needed to develop innovative cancer medicines, from the concept stage, to the high-throughput screening used to identify lead molecules, to first-in-human studies